Matcha Pastry Cream Recipe

 However, matcha can vary greatly in flavor strength and profile, so 1 tablespoon of your matcha might end up too strong—or not strong enough.

-To be safe, I recommend starting with ½ tablespoon per cup of milk for your first batch.
-After you’ve stirred in the butter, give it a taste, and if you want a stronger flavor, sift in a bit more matcha and mix until it’s just right.
+To be safe, I recommend starting with ½ tablespoon of matcha per cup of milk for your first batch.
+After the milk, sugar, and matcha mixture boils, carefully taste it, and if you want a stronger flavor, sift in a bit more matcha and stir.
+Repeat if needed, then continue with the recipe.

 It’d be great if this recipe worked perfectly right off the bat, but with matcha, it’s a balancing act.
 Think of it as a way to practice your “taste as you cook” skills.